gvwilson/thirdbit/src/fiction/madica/index.md

 just want to go home."

 Crestfallen, Ike put the wing back on the table.
 "I understand," he mumbled.
-"But once they enhance you, you'll---"
+"But once they enhance you, you'll—"

 "We don't want to be enhanced!
 Don't you get it?
 We want to stop the asteroid from smashing the whole planet and then go home!"